antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 Training Data Accuracy: 100%
 Testing Data Accuracy: 83.33%

+The results from combining the non student and 10 random student recordings saying "zero" are consistent with Test 7 in which speaker 3 was mistaken to be speaker 5, and speaker 8 was mistaken to be one of the newly added speakers.
+But, it also confused student speaker 14 to be student speaker 13, who pronounced the voiced 'z' and 'o' sounds more similarly than the others.
+The accuracy is lower than Test 7 without the student speakers, since there are more speakers that can confuse the program.
+The accuracy was higher than the inclusion of the teammate speakers, since it got the same speakers incorrect and had larger dataset to guess correctly.

 ### **Test 10a: Zero/Twelve system**
 #### **Train and test with zero**
 Training Data Accuracy: 100%